Nothing Phone (2) Vs Nothing Phone (1): Which Smartphone Should You Opt For?

 Our take

 The Nothing Phone (2) is easily the better pick here considering its superior specifications.
-If you can spend up to THB 25,000 on a new smartphone, the Nothing Phone (2) is easily one of the best options to consider.
+If you can spend up to HKD 5,500 on a new smartphone, the Nothing Phone (2) is easily one of the best options to consider.

 (Hero and Featured Image Credits: Courtesy Nothing)